Policy on the Conduct and Discipline of Registered Student Organizations

 3. May be subject to disciplinary action as a result of violations of federal, state or local laws not otherwise addressed in this Policy;

 4. May be subject to disciplinary action as a result of actions of individual members of the organization undertaken while representing the organization;

-5. Shall be responsible for all activities and/or damages resulting from its events.
-An RSO must exercise reasonable caution to ensure that its events, and agents acting on its behalf, do not cause damage to the property of students, University employees, other organizations, or the University; do not harm or constitute a serious danger to the personal safety of a member of the University community (students and University employees) or guests and do not obstruct or seriously impair University run or University authorized activities;
+5. While conducting business or participating in events, an RSO shall be responsible for all activities and/or damages that may result.
+An RSO must exercise reasonable caution to ensure that it and its contracted agents and vendors not cause harm and/or damage to the property of students, University employees, the University, or other organizations.
+RSOs are responsible for not harming individuals or fostering an environment that may constitute a serious danger to the personal safety or well-being of a member or guest of the University community (students and University employees) or guests and do not obstruct or seriously impair University run or University authorized activities;

 6. Shall be responsible for compliance with all University policies, including, but not limited to, the use of University facilities and grounds, fleet vehicles, electronic information technology and facility reservation contracts;

 7. Shall insure that invitations to events taking place in a University facility are limited to students, faculty and staff of the University unless an exception is specifically authorized in accordance with appropriate facility use policies;

 8. May not knowingly organize, sponsor, cosponsor or in any way coordinate an event with any student organization that has been prohibited from participating in that type of event or has had its RSO status terminated.
 If an RSO is suspended or on probation, the RSO shall not participate in any activities which would violate the conditions of the suspension or probation;